 The monitors established their position by genuine welfare work such as the establishment of a Students Mutual Assistance Association (SMAA) to raise funds to aid poor students, though such aid was not always entirely disinterested.
-They also organized propaganda meetings and published a Wall Newspaper, whose aim was to promote political consciousness.
-The Wall Newspaper criticized the Government rather than the school staff, since the editors were anxious to avoid prohibition.
-Many of the staff, certainly at the Chinese High School, knew very well what was going on, but dared not interfere.
+They also organized propaganda meetings and published a Wall Newspaper criticized the Government rather than the school staff, since the editors were anxious to avoid prohibition.
+Many of the staff, certainly at the Chinese High School, knew very well what was going on, but dared not interfree.